lmankiwskyj/MechaCar_Statistical_Analysis/README.md

   - B:  The slope of our linear model is not zero.
 This is shown in the estimate column for each varible.
   - C:  The r-squared value, shows that 71.4% of the variation in mpg can be explained by the prototype specifications reveiwed.
 Meaning this is a fairly effective model to predict mpg of MechaCar prototypes.

-## Summary Statistics on Suspension Coils
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
-Deliverable 2 Requirements
-You will earn a perfect score for Deliverable 2 by completing all requirements below:

-The Suspension_Coil.csv file is imported and read into a dataframe (5 pt) An RScript is written to create a total summary dataframe that has the mean, median, variance, and standard deviation of the PSI for all manufacturing lots (10 pt)
-An RScript is written to create a lot summary dataframe that has the mean, median, variance, and standard deviation for each manufacturing lot (10 pt)
-There is a summary that addresses the design specification requirement for all the manufacturing lots and each lot individually (5 pt)